 Lucy meets a fawn named Mr. Tumnus, who brings her to his home and sings her a beautiful song before telling her of the plight of Narnians.
 Ruled by an evil White Witch, they are to bring any humans, called sons of Adam and daughters of Eve, to her, for her own terrifying collection.
 But Tumnus cannot follow through, and so he sends Lucy back to the woods where he found her.

-is a classic children’s book, but it is also a tale of magic, hope, and valiance that can be enjoyed at any age, so long as you still long for adventure and triumphs of good over evil, even by small people and creatures.
-The Lion, the Witch, and the Wardrobe
+The Lion, the Witch, and the Wardrobeis a classic children’s book, but it is also a tale of magic, hope, and valiance that can be enjoyed at any age, so long as you still long for adventure and triumphs of good over evil, even by small people and creatures.

 1.1 Why were the children sent away to live in the old house with the Professor?

 1.2 How did Lucy find the wintry land?

 1.3 What sort of creature did she come across, and how did he look?